What is a Business Certificate?

 Do a search under Assumed Names at the 2nd floor Records Room of the Dutchess County Clerk’s Office to determine if the business name you intend to use is already being used in Dutchess County.
 If it is, an alternative name should be selected.

-Complete the appropriate Business Certificate form, appear at the Receiving Counter (1st floor) of the Dutchess County Clerk’s Office with the form and the fees noted below, and bring official photo identification.
+Complete the appropriate Business Certificate form, appear at the Customer Service Counter (2nd floor) of the Dutchess County Clerk’s Office with the form and the fees noted below, and bring official photo identification.
 If you plan to have the County Clerk staff notarize your document, do not sign until you are in the presence of the staff person.

 How much does it cost to file a Business Certificate?